Paula's Body Shop

 • Bend one knee, which will flex your hip, until your upper leg is at a 90 degree angle to your abdomen.

 • Maintaining the 90 degree angle, drop your raised knee, horizontally across toward the opposite hip.
+Keep your back connected to the surface you are lying on.

 • Repeat the magic two more times, for three full seconds each.
 (Notice each time how much further your range of motion is.)